MJKWoolnough/bbcode/README.md

 }
 ```

-Processor contains methods necessary for creating custom Handler's
+Processor contains methods necessary for creating custom Handler's.

 #### func (*Processor) Get

 ```go
 func (p *Processor) Get() interface{}
 ```
 Get returns the next token.
-It will be either a Text, OpenTag or a CloseTag
+It will be either a Text, OpenTag or a CloseTag.

 #### func (*Processor) GetContents

 ```go
 func (p *Processor) GetContents(untilTag string) string
 ```
-GetContents grabs the raw contents of a tag and returns it as a string
+GetContents grabs the raw contents of a tag and returns it as a string.

 #### func (*Processor) Print